Algebraic groups in non-commutative probability theory revisited: The monotone group of states

-is a group that identifies with the monotone group of states defined previously. \end{defn}
+is a group that identifies with the monotone group of states of Definition \ref{demonogr}. \end{prop}

-\begin{proof} The identity between the two definitions follows from the definition of the coproduct $\Delta$ on $T(T^+(\mathcal A))$ and the universal monotone product $\triangleright$ given in Definition \ref{def:monounivprod}.
-The definition of $\Delta$ indeed immediately leads to the identity
+\begin{proof} The identity between the two definitions follows from the definition of the coproduct $\Delta$ on $T(T^+(\mathcal A))$ and the universal monotone product $\blacktriangleright$ given in Definition \ref{def:monounivprod}.
+The definition of $\Delta$ indeed immediately leads, for the convolution product defined by Equation \eqref{convProd} to the identity